viriatonova/urlshortener/README.md

 # Url Shortener

-A project to create an url shorter shortener web aplication.
-The aplication was maded with Django rest framework and NextJs
+A web aplication that generate url's shortener.
+This aplication was maded with Django rest framework and NextJs

 ## Content